-The supply of water begins with a raindrop that falls within the North Santiam Watershed boundary, on the west side of the Cascade Range.
-It flows over land and through soil into the North Santiam River.
-It is stored briefly at Detroit Dam until it is released to flow towards other small cities and City of Salem.
+The supply of Salem's water begins with a raindrop or snowflake that falls on the west side of the Cascade Range, near Mt.
+Jefferson and Three Fingered Jack.
+As that drop melts and moves downhill, it flows over land and through soil into the North Santiam River.
+It is stored briefly in Detroit Reservoir until it is released through the dams and flows towards other canyon communities and City of Salem.
+For more information about the North Santiam Watershed, visit the City's website to take a virtual watershed tour.